 Dinan Castle (Château de Dinan)

-Dinan Castle (french Château de Dinan) is a castle built from 1382 in Brittany, France.
-It is also konwn as Donjon de la duchesse Anne (french fo Keep of the Duchess Anne)
+Château de Dinan is a castle built in 1382 in Brittany, France.
+It is also known as Donjon de la Duchesse Anne (french for Keep of Duchess Anne).

 Dinan Castle History